 All available information concerning your son has been carefully considered and under the provisions of Public Law 490, 77th Congress, as amended, an official determination has been made continuing him on the records of the War Department in a missing status.
 The law sited provides that pay and allowances are to be credited to the missing person’s account and payment of allotments to authorized allottees are to be continued during the absence of such persons in a missing status.

 I fully appreciate your concern and deep interest.
 You will, without further request on your part, receive immediate notification of any change in your son’s status.
 I regret that the far-flung operations of the present war, the ebb and flow of the combat over the great distances in isolated areas, and the characteristics of our enemies impose on us the heavy burden of uncertainty with respect to the safety of our loved ones.

 Very Truly Yours,

 The Adjutant General

 Since his final resting place is unknown, Sgt.
-Raymond P. Mason’s name appears on The Tablets of the Missing at the American Cemetery outside of Manila.
+Raymond P. Mason’s name appears on The Walls of the Missing at the American Cemetery outside of Manila.
 He was awarded the Purple Heart, the Presidential Unit Citation, and the Gold Star Citation.

 In addition, a member of Ray’s tank crew, LD Marrs, who was from Texas, came to Maywood and told Ray’s mother how Ray was killed.
 It was this information about his death that was used to write his biography.